jamez2128/ppassdb/README.md

 - `-s`      Shows the text.
 This will return a successful exit status even if the clipboard failed.
 - `-j`      Puts text to the generated html to copy it from the web browser.
+- `-k`	Forgets password after an operation was performed

 ### Examples
 #### <a name="example-1"></a> Lists all encrypted file: